czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 We will use a collaborative note-taking document, to share answers to exercises during this workshop.
 A CodiMD template can be found [here](https://codimd.carpentries.org/PJguPN3MQmetgJil9YrDaA).
 Make sure you generate a fresh copy before the workshop and share this with your learners.

+Set up a Slack channel, or equivalent, where learners ask for help and support during the training.

-During the self-guided study portion of the workshop, make sure to check the CodiMD regularly to assess progress and respond to any questions.
+During the self-guided study portion of the workshop, make sure to check the CodiMD and Slack channel regularly to assess progress and respond to any questions.

+### Notes for helpers

+Helpers support workshop instructors with tasks such as

+- helping learners with lesson setup problems
+- populating the CodiMD with episode questions, objectives and exercises
+- monitoring the Slack channel
+- keeping the instructor on track and on time.

 ## Pre-workshop tasks